hangloos/recipes-manager-rails-assessment/spec.md

 19 - make some scope methods to show all the recipes you cooked. or ones with highest ratings etc. - x 20 - add a instructions section in the database for recipe.
 I need to add the field to the forms and also to the params. - x

+** Need to get nested resources for ingredients to work ** Need to get it so you can add a category to a recipe.

 20.1 - when making recipe, you need to add ingredients to it.
 21 - go through categories. make sure all works.
 CRUD.
 22. set recipe home page to list the categories of it at the top.
 Can edit and add more categories.not nested. make sure you cant view them by changing the url